-As dry week came to an end on Saturday, September 3rd, party spaces at Delta Upsilon (DU) and Paces were opened.
-By the end of the night, Paces was closed voluntarily and DU was closed through the intervention of the Swarthmore Borough Police Department.
+At the close of dry week on Saturday, September 3rd, party spaces at Delta Upsilon (DU) and Paces opened.
+By the end of the night, the Swarthmore Borough Police Department closed DU and Paces shut down voluntarily afterward.
 Swarthmore police arrived on campus after listening to both the radio frequencies of public safety and receiving emergency calls.
 By the end of the night, officers issued two citations for underage drinking.

-The two citations were issued to students that Chief of the Swarthmore Borough Police Brian Craig termed “grossly intoxicated.”
+The two citations were issued to students whom the Chief of the Swarthmore Borough Police Brian Craig deemed “grossly intoxicated.”
 He further detailed the role police played on the first parties of the year.

 “In every instance last weekend, we were responding to something,” he said.
 “One call was a person requiring medical attention.
 The other instances we monitored Swarthmore College’s Public Safety radio band just like we do for other police departments in the area.
 The officer heard people, for lack of a better term, screaming for help and responded to those requests for assistance.”

 When Public Safety interacts with SwatTeam or other individuals over radio, the Swarthmore Police can listen in.
 This power can even extend to tuning in to SwatTeam members’ communication on handheld radios issued by public safety, provided that the radios operate on the same frequency as Public Safety radios.
 Director of Public Safety Michael J. Hill explained that SwatTeam’s radios are generally on a different frequency than Public Safety’s.
 In the case of an emergency, a SwatTeam member must manually change frequencies to talk to a Public Safety officer.
 It remains unclear how much communication Swarthmore Police could have heard between SwatTeam and Public Safety on the night of September 3rd.